Gary Palmer: Tenure

 Palmer took office on January 3, 2015, along with the other freshmen members of the 114th Congress.

 Palmer voted against the American Rescue Plan, an economic recovery and COVID-19 relief bill, in February 2021.
 His rationale for opposing the bill was that it was "not about COVID relief, but about the Democrat agenda", and a "repeat of the failed stimulus bill passed in 2009 under President Obama and then Vice President Biden."

 In November 2021, Palmer touted funding for the Birmingham Northern Beltline that he added to the Infrastructure Investment and Jobs Act.
 But he voted against the final bill and did not mention his vote in a Twitter post celebrating the funding.
 Democratic figures including Alabama Democratic Party chair Christopher J. England, U.S. Senator Brian Schatz, and U.S. Representative Eric Swalwell criticized Palmer's comments as hypocritical.
 A spokesperson for Palmer defended the Twitter post, saying, "it should not be surprising that he supports a provision that he authored".

 As of October 2021, Palmer had voted in line with President Joe Biden's stated position 7.5% of the time.

 Bloomberg Government has called Palmer a "quiet lawmaker" who nonetheless fulfills an important role in shaping the House Republican agenda as chair of the Republican Policy Committee.
 In response to Democratic critiques that Republicans lack a policy agenda, Palmer has said he takes a more "proactive" strategy to crafting policy, rather than a "combative" style.
 As chair of the committee, Palmer compiled a 200-page "Guide to the Issues" for Republican representatives and frequently distributes information on policy to fellow legislators.

 In February 2023, CoinDesk reported that Palmer was one of three members of Alabama's congressional delegation who received money from FTX, the defunct cryptocurrency exchange, alongside Robert Aderholt and Katie Britt.
 Palmer's office did not respond to a CoinDesk inquiry about what had been done with the funds.

+In the October 2023 Speaker of the United States House of Representatives election, Palmer was briefly a candidate for Speaker of the House in the third nomination cycle.
+The New York Times described him as a candidate who could present himself as a unifying force between the battling factions of the Republican Party.
+He dropped out of the race for Speaker prior to an internal caucus forum.